kgish/viriciti-assignment-export/README.md

 This means for example that the MongoDB will not become overloaded and that no performance hits arise for those trying to export the data.

-After some though, I came up with a strategy consisting of the following:
+After some thought, I came up with a strategy consisting of the following:

 * Restrict access to authorized users by using [JSON Web Tokens](https://jwt.io).
 * Use a [Rate Limiter](https://github.com/animir/node-rate-limiter-flexible) to throttle API calls.